rubenwgs/ETH-CS-BA3SE1/Computer_Systems/CompSys_BN_W2.md

 ## 3.1 The role of the OS

-The **operating system** for a unit of computing hardware is that part of the software running on the machine which fulfils three particular roles:
+The **operating system** for a unit of computing hardware is that part of the software running on the machine which fulfills three particular roles:

 - As a **Referee**, the OS multiplexes the hardware of the machine among different principals (users, programs, etc.), and protects these principals from each other.
 - As an **Illusionist**, the OS provides the illusion of *real* hardware resources to resource principals through *virtualization*.